Complications of Inflammatory Bowel Disease

 Strictures

-Intestinal strictures are usually benign in IBD, but they can lead to obstruction; both findings are not uncommon in persons with Crohn disease (see the images below).[1]
-The strictures are often inflamed and frequently resolve with medical treatment.
-Fixed (scarred or cicatrix) strictures may require endoscopic or surgical intervention to relieve obstructions.
-However, in persons with ulcerative colitis, colonic strictures are of significant concern and should be presumed to be malignant unless proven otherwise (usually by resection).
+Intestinal strictures are usually benign in patients with inflammatory bowel disease (IBD), but they can lead to obstruction; both findings are not uncommon in persons with Crohn disease (see the images below).
+[3, 4] The strictures are often inflamed and frequently resolve with medical treatment.
+Fixed (scarred or fibrotic [cicatrix]) strictures may require endoscopic or surgical intervention to relieve obstructions.
+[5] However, in persons with ulcerative colitis, colonic strictures are of significant concern and should be presumed to be malignant unless proven otherwise (usually by resection).

-Stricture in the terminal ileum noted during colonoscopy.
-Narrowed segment visible upon intubation of the terminal ileum with the colonoscope.
-Relatively little active inflammation is present, indicating that this is a cicatrix stricture.
+Stricture in the terminal ileum was noted during c Stricture in the terminal ileum was noted during colonoscopy.
+The narrowed segment was visible upon intubation of the terminal ileum with a colonoscope.
+Relatively little active inflammation is present, indicating that this is a fibrotic (cicatrix) stricture.

 Crohn disease involving the terminal ileum.
+Note t Crohn disease involving the terminal ileum.
 Note the "string sign" in the right lower quadrant (viewer's left).
-Fistulae and Abscesses

 Fistulae and abscesses are much more common in Crohn disease, but they are observed in about 20% of patients with ulcerative colitis.
-Fistula types include enterovesical (leading to recurrent urinary tract infections and pneumaturia), enteroenteric, enteromesenteric, enterocutaneous, rectovaginal, and perianal.[1]
-Additional problems include stenosis and obstruction.
-Perianal complications occur in 90% of patients with Crohn disease, in which an obstructive hydronephrosis may result from a right lower quadrant inflammatory mass, leading to external compression of the right ureter.
+Fistula types include enterovesical (leading to recurrent urinary tract infections and pneumaturia), enteroenteric, enteromesenteric, enterocutaneous, rectovaginal, and perianal.
+[3] Additional problems include stenosis and obstruction.
+Perianal complications occur in 90% of patients with Crohn disease.
+An obstructive hydronephrosis may result from a right lower quadrant inflammatory mass, leading to an external compression of the right ureter.

 Perforation and toxic megacolon are the most frightening complications of ulcerative colitis.
-Intestinal perforation can occur in the presence of fulminating disease, even in the absence of toxic megacolon.
+Intestinal perforation can occur in the presence of fulminant disease, even in the absence of toxic megacolon.
 The mortality rate is 50% if perforation occurs.
-Toxic megacolon is a life-threatening complication of ulcerative colitis that can be precipitated by antidiarrheal agents, hypokalemia, narcotics, cathartics, and enemas, including barium enemas, and requires urgent surgical intervention.
+Toxic megacolon is a life-threatening complication of ulcerative colitis that can be precipitated by antidiarrheal agents, hypokalemia, narcotics, cathartics, and enemas, including barium enemas, and requires urgent surgical intervention if medical therapy is unsuccessful.

 Suspect toxic megacolon in a patient with fulminant ulcerative colitis, especially if the number of daily stools has declined sharply without a corresponding improvement in symptoms.
 The abdomen is typically distended, tender, and tympanitic.
 The best method of diagnosing toxic megacolon is through the use of plain radiography.